 Media players, be it for Linux or Windows, have started to lose their necessity.
 But, you need a Linux video player to watch the videos you shot on your phone/tablet or some other purpose.
-You recently read about the best media players for Windows on Fossbytes.
+You have read about the best media players for Windows and the best Android video players on Fossbytes.
 I think there should be a list of best media player for Linux, too.

-One important factor while choosing a video player or audio player is the user interface.
+An important factor while choosing a Linux video player or audio player is the user interface.
 Even if a media player supports all kinds of video and audio codes, has a plethora of other features, a bad UI can ruin your viewing experience.

-It isn’t surprising that this piece of free and open source software by VideoLAN often one of the top contenders in the list of the best Linux media players across the internet.
-When it comes to supporting multimedia content, VLC supports every video and audio format known to the common users.
+It isn’t surprising that this piece of free and open source software by VideoLAN is often one of the top contenders in the list of the best Linux media players across the internet.
+When it comes to supporting multimedia content, VLC can play every video and audio format known to the everyday users.
 No matter, whatever you throw at VLC, it’ll happily run it.
 However, that excludes 4K UHD videos that have recently started to populate our digital media collection.
 VLC can run 4K, but it lags.

 VLC’s user interface isn’t what I’d like to call visually appealing.
 But it isn’t confusing at all.
 The added benefit of keyboard shortcuts enhances the viewing experience on VLC.

-Here is some pros and cons that make VLC the best video and audio player for Linux:
+Here are some pros and cons that make VLC the best video and audio player for Linux:

 - Plays digital media, Blu-ray, and directly streams videos from websites such as YouTube.
 The stream tool also allows you to download YouTube video.